Yugawara Iida Shoten Rarapo-to numazu ten

 When to Go and What to Expect

-The verified hours are Monday to Friday from 10 AM to 8 PM, Saturday to Sunday from 10 AM to 9 PM.
+The hours are Monday to Friday from 10 AM to 8 PM, Saturday to Sunday from 10 AM to 9 PM.
 Those hours give travelers a broad window, including daytime and evening visits.
-The location should be understood simply as Numazu, so plan around your wider route through the city rather than relying on unverified address or landmark details.
+The location should be understood simply as Numazu, so plan around your wider route through the city rather than relying on specific address or landmark details.

 For a full view of Numazu dining beyond this venue, see our full Numazu restaurants guide.
 If considering a stay, our full Numazu hotels guide covers lodging for business and leisure travelers.